© Gale Verhague | Dreamstime.com

 - Put it on your popcorn.
 If you are looking for a fun and healthy snack for movie night, sprinkle a little matcha powder onto your popcorn.

-Get started taking advantage of the many health benefits of matcha today.
+Get started taking advantage of the possible health benefits of matcha today.
 Visit your local health food store and experiment with different brands to find your favorite.
 Matcha powder can be included in almost any meal, so it is easy to start a new healthy habit with this powerful super food.

 Share your experience